HILOK/DCS_NOTAM/README.md

 |--- | --- |

 Sorting:
-- categories by priority
+- categories by priority, see template below
-- items alphabetically; except for weapon system: air-air weapons first, alphabetically, air-ground weapons next, also alphabetically (this is to allow to determine )
+- items alphabetically; except for weapon system: air-air weapons first, alphabetically, air-ground weapons next, also alphabetically

 ### Template ###
 use this as example or to copy/paste items and labels into the HIL